JackismyShephard/JackismyShephard/README.md

 ## Hi there 👋
-I am a backend-leaning full-stack engineer with data science roots.
-By day, I build web apps in the cybersecurity space.
-Off-hours I sharpen my ML skills, lately diving into audio applications of AI.
-That exploration has led me to build [Ultimate RVC](https://github.com/JackismyShephard/ultimate-rvc) — a song cover toolkit engineered with clean architecture in mind.

-Being an advocate for functional programming, I strive to apply its principles wherever possible.
-In Python — my current language of choice — that mindset translates to best practices such as strict typing with Pyright and the use of modern frameworks like FastAPI, Pydantic, and SQLAlchemy.
+I'm a backend-leaning full-stack engineer with a background in data science.

+I like building fast, maintainable systems where clean architecture meets applied AI.
+I'm into typed Python, modern web stacks, and functional programming patterns that make code more composable, correct, and fun to work with.

+I maintain [Ultimate RVC](https://github.com/JackismyShephard/ultimate-rvc), a modular voice conversion toolkit for TTS and song cover generation.

 **Ask me about**: